jesseflorig/jesseflorig-dev/src/pages/theme-hook/index.md

   return [theme, toggleTheme]
 }
 ```
-With our latest changes pushed, our deploys are now completing successfully! 👏
+With our latest changes pushed, our deploy is successful!